 qmail-smtpd communicates with

 qmail-verify using UDP. qmail-logmsg is a pre-requisite of this package.
+Note that there are security advisories for

 This is an update to Paul Jarc's realrcptto patch.
 The major changes are: